This new Edwardsville restaurant and bar will have more than 30 craft brews on tap

 What’s on the menu?

-Kohn and Wyatt said they want give patron restaurant favorites they’ll enjoy time and time again.
-Pizza, burgers, steak, pasta, salad and EdgeWild’s award-winning wings will be on the menu along with the restaurant’s popular pistachio herbed goat cheese.
+Kohn and Wyatt said they want to give patrons restaurant favorites they’ll enjoy time and time again.
+Pizza, burgers, steak, pasta, salad and EdgeWild’s award-winning wings will be on the menu along with the restaurant’s popular pistachio-herbed goat cheese.

 Can’t wait to try EdgeWild?
 The restaurant group’s locations in Creve Coeur and Chesterfield are open seven days a week.